-If you tick one or more of the above items you should talk to your GP or diabetes health professional.
+If you have ticked one or more of the above signs, then please reach out to your GP or diabetes health professional for support.

 Why are people with diabetes at an increased risk of eating disorders?

 There are a number of factors that increase the risk of eating and weight concerns in people with diabetes.
 These factors include: